The Sloan Initiative

 HOW TO APPLY

 We commission not-yet-written plays that engage with math, science, or technology.
 To apply for a commission, please use this form to submit a one-page proposal detailing the story and the scientific, technological, or mathematical subject matter of your proposed play.
 You will also be asked to share your full name, email address, and a short bio or resume.
-We accept Sloan commission proposals on a rolling basis, and we will reach out to you as soon as your materials have been fully considered – which can take up to six months.
+We accept Sloan commission proposals annually from December 1 March 1 and we will reach out to you as soon as your materials have been fully considered – which can take up to six months.
 If you have any questions, please email us at [email protected] and write “Sloan” in the subject line.

 Due to the high volume of script submissions we receive each year, Manhattan Theatre Club does not accept unsolicited scripts for production consideration.